engineyard/ey-cloud-recipes/cookbooks/delayed_job/README.markdown

 In this recipe your Delayed Job workers will be set up to run under monit.
 The number of workers will vary based on the size of the instance running Delayed Job.

+** Please Note ** This recipe will setup delayed_job on a single instance environment or on a Utility instance in a cluster environment.
+If you need delayed_job to run on app instances (if you are not using a Utility instance), you will need to modify the recipe.

 ## Installation

 To install this, you will need to add the following to cookbooks/main/recipes/default.rb: